Gibeon (ancient city): Archaeology

 The earliest known mention of Gibeon in an extra-biblical source is in a list of cities on the wall of the Amun temple at Karnak, celebrating the invasion of Israel by Egyptian Pharaoh Shoshenq I (945–924 BCE).

 Josephus placed Gibeon at 40 furlongs from Jerusalem.

 The 10th-century lexicographer David ben Abraham al-Fasi, identified al-Jib with the ancient city Gibeon, which view was corroborated also by the Hebrew Lexicon compiled by Wilhelm Gesenius and Frants Buhl ("now al-Ǧīb").

 The first identification of al-Jib with the ancient Canaanite city of Gibeon was made by Frantz Ferdinand von Troilo in 1666, and later adopted by Edward Robinson in 1838 in his Biblical Researches in Palestine.
 Later discovery of the Al Jib jar handles added weight to this identification.
 The remains of Gibeon were excavated in six expeditions from 1956 to 1962, led by the University of Pennsylvania archaeologist James B. Pritchard.

 Early Bronze Age

 Gibeon was founded in the Early Bronze Age (EB, c.
 3300– 2000 BCE), for the excavators discovered 14 EB storage jars beneath the foundations of the Iron Age wall.
 Other EB remains were discovered at the top of the tell, but the stratigraphy had been destroyed by British gunfire during the First World War.
 It is probable that there was a defensive wall, but this has not yet been found.
 Tombs cut into the rock on the east site of the hill contained EB jars and bowls, formed first by hand and then finished on a slow wheel.
 The Early Bronze city was destroyed by fire, but no date has been determined for this destruction.

 Middle Bronze Age

-The Middle Bronze Age is known from shaft tombs on the west of the city: 26 MBI tombs have been found, but the crudeness of the pottery they contain indicates that the people may have been nomads camping on an unfortified site.
-The remains are similar to those found elsewhere at Jericho, Lachish and Megiddo.
-In MBII, however, a substantial city with finely made pottery was found.
-29 MBII tombs have been found, apparently containing multiple burials (as opposed to the single burials of the MBI tombs).
+Permanent settlements in Gibeon appeared in Middle Bronze Age I-II.